stevula/hacker-news-scraper/README.md

 **Choose at least one other attribute to add for your comments class.
 What other comment-related data from the html page can you include?
 Figure out your own Nokogiri call to pull in the data.**

-#### Creating Your Object Model

-We want two classes: `Post` and `Comment`.
-A post has many comments and each comment belongs to exactly one post.
-Let's build the `Post` class so it has the following attributes: `title`, `url`, `points`, and `item_id`, corresponding to the title on Hacker News, the URL the post points to, the number of points the post currently has, and the post's Hacker News item ID, respectively.

-Additionally, create two instance methods:

-1. `Post#comments` returns all the comments associated with a particular post
-2. `Post#add_comment` takes a `Comment` object as its input and adds it to the comment list.
-This just adds it to the list of comments in your program, it doesn't actually do anything to the hacker news page.

-You'll have to design the `Comment` object yourself.
-What attributes and methods should it support and why?

-We could go deeper and add, e.g., a `User` model, but we'll stop with `Post` and `Comment`.

 ### Loading Hacker News Into Objects